Piyush23Rai/DisasterResponse/README.md

 The videos and lectures guided me to sucessfully build ETL and NLP pipelines.

-The idea of custom transformer that uses word embedding as a Feature and Dimensionality Reduction using TruncatedeSVD library is taken from below link - https://towardsdatascience.com/the-triune-pipeline-for-three-major-transformers-in-nlp-18c14e20530
+The idea of custom transformer that uses word embedding as a Feature is taken from below link https://towardsdatascience.com/the-triune-pipeline-for-three-major-transformers-in-nlp-18c14e20530